adlerryan/ReactDjangoMapApplication/README.md

   - **urls.py:** Defines the URL patterns for the app.
   - **admin.py:** Configurations for the Django admin interface.
   - **migrations:** Contains database migration scripts.
   - **page:** Another Django app in the repository.
-It has similar components as the drycana app, such as models, views, serializers, and URLs.
+It has similar components to the drycana app, such as models, views, serializers, and URLs.

+## Code Interpreter
+The backend contains a code interpreter that allows for the execution of code snippets.
+This can be found in the drycana app under the views.py file.
+It provides an interface for users to input code and query the databases.

 ## Installation and Setup
 **Prerequisites:**